art-emini/DuckEngine/README.md

 #### Firefox Bugs

-- More stuttering and garbage collection calls occurs more often than Safari and Chromium Browsers (Not really noticeable)
+- More stuttering than Chromium Browsers and Safari.
+- Garbage collection occurs more often than Safari and Chromium Browsers.
+(Causes *very* minor and not noticeable stutters.)

 ## Download